When Passion and Education Intersect

 How can we expect students to find their passion if they don’t understand the difference between passion and joy?

 This lecture teaches students how to develop their own sense of self and build upon it.
 Leaving students with a desire to own their education and their future.

 “They Did What With Their Degree?”
 Target: all stages (Exposure)

-This panel discussion utilizes high profile professionals who are using their degrees in unique ways.
+This panel discussion utilizes high-profile professionals who are using their degrees in unique ways.
 Judy will work closely with your college to identify panel members and facilitate the discussion.
-Students will develop a sense of future and be re-energized to finish their degree.
+Students will develop a sense of the future and be re-energized to finish their degrees.